This banana smoothie is made without milk and is incredibly creamy and delicious! Best of all, this recipe is really easy and simple to make.

 To make smoothies even easier, freeze fresh fruit into portions.

-To freeze bananas for smoothies, peal banana and cut into round disks.
+To freeze bananas for smoothies, peel the bananas and cut them into round disks.

 When the bananas are hard, divide it between freezer-safe bags and keep it in the freezer for your next smoothie.